crowja/fqutils/README.md

 See the LICENSE file in the distribution.
 Fqutils is distributed under the zlib/libpng license.

+Note that Fqutils is provided by the copyright holders "as is" and without any express or implied warranties, including, without limitation, the implied warranties of merchantibility and fitness for a particular purpose.

 ## COPYRIGHT

 Copyright 2012 by John A. Crow and the National Center for Genome Resources.
 All rights reserved